ember-cli/eslint-plugin-ember/docs/rules/no-ember-data-global-imports.md

-# Use &#34;Ember Data Packages&#34; from Ember RFC #395 (new-ember-data-packages)
+# Use &#34;Ember Data Packages&#34; from Ember RFC #395 (no-ember-data-global-imports)

 The goal of this rule is to ease the migration to the new @ember-data packages.

 ## Context

-`ember-data has been split in multiple packages.
+ember-data has been split in multiple packages.
 For instance, its store is now released in "@ember-data/store" package.
 These packages have been released starting from ember-data version 3.11.

 ## Rule Details